-We communicate to all stakeholders via the following means:

-- All staff email (which goes to governors). - · Newsletter to parents weekly. - Weekly Monday briefing with all Secondary staff Primary uses email with diary dates/email. - CPD/Dept meeting virtually every Tuesday. - Via regular line management meeting with Dept. Leaders or Phase Leaders. - The Quality Assurer for Essential School. - Via Google Classroom to students. - Governance meetings with Quality of Education link/scheduled governance meetings. - Tutor meetings three times a week formulated by HOY. - Primary invited in for whole class reading - Primary have 50% in Essential school in some year groups. - Daily Google Tracker, which feeds into our SEMH support - sign-posting students who need additional help/not engaging -, triage phone calls as a result. - Academic tracker using our Pastoral Teams/Tutors/Vulnerable groups.
-Phone calls home. - Regular Group Call correspondence from each phase to parents/carers. - Website. - · Remote Parents Evening.
+T T T Communication Governors, staff, parents and carers We communicate to all stakeholders via the following means: are aware of the school's approach All staff email (which goes to governors). and arrangements for remote education.
+Newsletter to parents weekly. oddodion.
+Weekly Monday briefing with all Secondary staff Primary uses email with diary dates/email.
+CPD/Dept meeting virtually every Tuesday.
+Via regular line management meeting with Dept. Leaders or Phase Leaders.
+The Quality Assurer for Essential School.
+Ensure governors, staff, parents and Via Google Classroom to students. carers are aware of the school's remote education provision by maintaining regular Governance meetings with Quality of Education link/scheduled governance meetings.
+Tutor meetings three times a week formulated by HOY.
+Continually reviewing 5 communication and providing updates on any changes to the provision.
+GOV.UK provides guidance to support schools to publish information about their 5 Primary invited in for whole class reading - Primary have 50% in Essential school in some year groups. remote education provision on their websites for parents.
+The Education Endowment Foundation Daily Google Tracker, which feeds into our SEMH support - sign-posting students who need additional help/not engaging -, triage phone calls as a result. has provided a guide for schools on how to communicate with parents during coronavirus (COVID-19).
+Academic tracker - using our Pastoral Teams/Tutors/Vulnerable groups.
+Phone calls home.
+Regular Group Call correspondence from each phase to parents/carers.
+Website.
+Remote Parents Evening.
+Visible during drop-offs.